Services and Resources

 Residence Life offers students a wide variety of accommodations in university housing.
 Each area has its own distinct characteristics.
 Students can also participate in a living-learning environment and may earn "extra credit" towards housing placement.

 Spiritual Life provides programming and spiritual counseling services for all students.
-The office consists of a full time Jewish Rabbi, a Catholic lay person, and a Protestant Minister.

 Student Activities and Leadership Development